ansibleguy76/ansibleforms/README.md

 - select
   - enum : manual dropdown
   - query : query dropdown (using sql statement)
-    Query can contain a placeholder with another field $('fieldname')
+    Query can contain a placeholder with another field $(fieldname)
 - expression
   allows to pass a javascript expression
-  Expression can contain a placeholder with another field $('fieldname')
+  Expression can contain a placeholder with another field $(fieldname)

 Capabilities
 - group fields